Trishmcc/Project-2021/README.md

 ### Introduction:

-In 1936, Ronald Fisher, a statistician and biologist developed a linear function to differentiate Iris species based on the morphology of their flowers.
+In 1936, Ronald Fisher, a statistician and biologist developed a linear function to differentiate Iris plant species based on the morphology of their flowers.
 The Fisher’s Iris data set contains 50 samples of the 3 Iris species.
 They are Iris Setosa, Iris Virginica and Iris versicolor.
 The dataset contains 4 features - the widths and lengths of petals and sepals.
 Its reguraly used to test machine learning alogoritms.[1]

 ### Dataset